 It’s important to recharge your batteries regularly.
 This means making time for non-work activities that bring you joy.

 This could mean returning to a pastime that you once loved but have neglected because of work pressure.
 This could be the time to pull out your old sewing machine or juggling clubs, for example.
 Or, it could mean making an effort to explore new hobbies.
 To help counter stress, Kelly suggests activities that let you immerse yourself in something you find pleasurable—or challenging.
+Additionally, the area of law you practice in might dictate how much free time you have to dedicate to hobbies.
+Learn more about the most and least stressful legal disciplines.

 5. Make time for loved ones